 Get in touch with a HiSET prep facility near you and see if you qualify for the high school equivalency program.
 Not everybody qualifies: you cannot have a high school diploma or be engaged in a school program.
 Become totally aware of requirements and regulations, and get optimally prepared.

-Community libraries and bookstores can supply a lot of study material and you can find some online programs as well.
-But probably the best preparation is offered at numerous locations where HiSET prep classes are available, mostly totally free of charge (see the above listing of major city areas).
+Community libraries and bookstores can supply a lot of study material and you can find good online programs as well.
+But probably the best preparation is offered at numerous locations where HiSET prep classes are available, mostly totally free of charge (see the above listing of major city areas) in combination with an online prep course.

-Find a good testing strategy for the HiSET.
-The exam comes with five tests of predominantly multiple-choice questions (only the writing section not).
+The exam comes with five tests that include predominantly multiple-choice questions (only the writing section not).
 Discover strategies that will help you in giving the right answers.
 By training this way you will become confident and your scores will improve.
-Use also this website’s totally free HiSET online video lessons.

 To pass the HiSET exam, you need to attain a score of at least 8 (out of a possible 20) on each of the five subtests (Math, Language Writing, Language Reading, Social Studies, and Science).
 On the essay part, you need to score at least 2 out of 6, and your total score (across all five subtests) must not be lower than 45 points (out of a possible 100).